SNURTEL/23z-pzsp2-sigmacats/README.md

 chmod +x setup.sh
 ./setup.sh
 ```
 to copy the default envfile, login to Oracle Container Image Repository, update git submodules and setup Cloudbeaver.
+Most of the app should be good to go, but some variables may need adjustment in `.env` - for example, password reset functionality will not work without setting SMTP sever details.

 ### Build
 ```shell